 Take Control Of Your Salmon Fight

-If you play any salmon with a reasonable bend in your rod the action of the rod will beat the fish for you.
-Just like ourselves fish also get a build up of lactic acid in their muscles following exertion so all salmon will eventually tire and can be easily landed when the time is right.
+If you play any salmon 'side on' with a reasonable bend in your rod the action of the rod will eventually tire the fish for you as a salmon fly rod is not just for casting with.
+Just like ourselves fish also get a build up of lactic acid in their muscles during physical exertion so all salmon will eventually tire and can be easily landed when the time is right.
 With a big fish just take your time and don't try to rush it as you could be 30 minutes or more with some of them.
-Playing your salmon from a side on position increases the chances of a successful outcome as does shouting any salmon landing 'assistance' back out of the river if you see that happening way too soon into proceedings!
+Playing your salmon from a 'side on' position increases the chances of a successful outcome as does shouting any salmon landing 'assistance' back out of the river if you see that happening way too soon into proceedings!